Dean E. Friedrich

 In 1957, Friedrich accepted a position at Pacific Union College Preparatory School, where he taught until the early 1960s.
 After leaving PUCPS, he moved to Vallejo, California, founded the Vallejo Choral Society (1962-1994) and established the Dean Friedrich's Academy of Music, where he maintained a voice studio until 2005.
 Hailed as a master conductor, he also served as director of the Mini Singers Music in Motion Show Troupe and the Napa Choral Society.

 Friedrich had earlier formed the Meistersingers, a highly disciplined group that sang extensively throughout California and was featured on Chapel Record LP 5053, Come, My People, which features two of his compositions.
 They were later featured on Chapel Record LP/ST-5083, O, Come Emmanuel, as an accompanying group for soprano soloist Betty Lawson.

-Friedrich was living in Vallejo, California, at the time of his death at age 79.
+Friedrich was living in Vallejo, California, at the time of his death on October 17, 2007, at age 79.